MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOSiteFileVersionBatchDeleteJob.md

 ## DESCRIPTION

-Starts a file version batch trim job targeting all document libraries in a site collection.
+Queues a job to trim versions for all document libraries in a site collection.

+Caution: Versions deleted using this cmdlet will be permanently deleted and cannot be recovered from the recycle bin.

 ## EXAMPLES